Mary's dogs are members of her family. She enjoys writing about her furbabies.

 About the Shih Tzu

 Even though Bailey is a Shih Tzu-Schnauzer, she seems to have more of the features of a Shih Tzu.
 This breed is known for their wonderful personalities and their intelligence.
 They are small dogs.
 The traditional long, silky coat will reach the floor if it’s left to grow.
 People who show these little dogs let their hair grow long, and they are quite beautiful.
 If the Shih Tzu is kept strictly for a pet, they are usually kept in a puppy clip.
 They have these large, round expressive eyes that can melt your heart.
 They are very playful and loving little guys.
 There are various theories of the origins of today’s Shih Tzu.

 One theory is that it stemmed from a cross between a Pekingese and a Tibetan dog, the Lhasa Apso.
 Dogs during ancient times were selectively bred and seen in Chinese paintings.
 A lot of these dogs were brought to the United States after World War II, when returning members of the US military brought them back from Europe.

 Bailey Had Bladder Stones

 When Bailey was three years old, my granddaughter, Tiffany, called to tell me that she was concerned about Bailey.
 When she took the dog for her early morning walk, Bailey would squat and try to go to the bathroom but would not be able to.
-She kept trying, and after a while it was evident that something was wrong.
-Tiffany took her to the veterinarian who immediately took x-rays.
+She kept trying, and after a while, it was evident that something was wrong.
+Tiffany took her to the veterinarian who immediately took X-rays.
 She had about 20 visible little stones in her bladder!
 He anesthetized her, put in a catheter to drain her bladder, and pushed a large stone that was blocking the urethra back up into the bladder.
 He informed Tiffany that surgery was necessary to remove the stones.

 The surgery was performed to remove the stones, and after Bailey woke up, Tiffany took her home.